Administering medicines by injection

 Build your confidence and competence in administering medicines by injection, empowering you to provide integrated patient care, and enabling patients to have greater access to safe administration of medicines.

-PSA has developed the Guidelines for pharmacists administering medicines by injection and is the only provider of education and training required for pharmacists to administer medicines by injection.
+PSA has developed Guidelines for pharmacists administering medicines by injection and is a leading provider of education and training required for pharmacists to administer medicines by injection.

-Please note: this online course is designed for trained and authorised pharmacist immunisers to continue professional development and upskill in administering medicines by injection.
+Please note: this online course is designed for appropriately trained pharmacists who can vaccinate.
+It provides an opportunity to continue professional development and upskill in administering medicines by injection.

 Guidelines relevant to administering medicines by injection include the Guidelines for pharmacists administering medicines by injection and the Practice guidelines for the provision of immunisation services.